 Working within the clinical operations sector of the pharmaceutical and life science industry can lead to a very exciting career.
-Clinical operations is a highly important part of the drug development process and encompasses the whole clinical trial process from phases I-IV.
+Clinical operations is a highly important part of the drug development process and can encompass the whole clinical trial process from phases I-IV.
 Enticingly most people working in clinical operations are usually paid excellent remunerations due to the importance of their role and the responsibility it carries.

-- How do I get in to clinical operations?
+- How do I get into clinical operations?

 - A day in the life of a CRA